numberplates/plateit-generator-docs/readme.md

 > Version: 1.0.0

-Plateit Generator is a Javascript library that renders on-the-fly image previews of UK number plates. **It handles image generation only**.
-The final plate design is intended to be sent to the Plateit server-side API along with additional order information.
+Plateit Generator is a Javascript library that renders on-the-fly images of UK number plates. **It handles image generation only**.
+The final plate design is intended to be sent to the Plateit server-side API.
 However, this is beyond the scope of this documentation.

 ## Examples